 Standby and hibernation modes on notebook computers present challenges to manufacturers implementing hard drive security.
 Under hibernation the current state of the user environment is saved to the hard drive.
 Once saved, the notebook completely powers down.
-Upon resume the user will be go through the normal password prompt sequence starting with the power-on password and user password for each protected hard drive.
+Upon resume the user will be go through the sequence starting with the DriveLock password for each protected hard drive (user password) and then the power-on password.
 While in hibernation mode the hard drive is completely powered down which means that it is by definition locked if DriveLock is enabled.
 If a protected hard drive is removed while in hibernation, it will remain secure even if inserted into another notebook that does not have DriveLock enabled.